SeLite/SeLite.github.io/DocumentationStandard.md

 ~~~
 Example                                     Description

-ObjectConstructorName                       Full name of the 'class' - the constructor function of the object.
+ObjectConstructorName                       Full name of the class - i.e. the constructor function of the object.
 Below the object constructor name are object fields.
 Indent them with two spaces.

 .fieldName                                  Field with a fixed (known) name.
 Prefix it with a dot.